|

 Here we have a couple of extremes of Quito land

 use.
-On the right is a very human scale, walking friendly street with
+On the left is a very human scale, walking friendly street in the

 |